 The Clare County Development Plan is an agreed strategy to achieve the shared vision for the County, with the aim of enhancing the quality of life for all people who live, work, and visit County Clare.
 The Clare County Development Plan 2023-2029 establishes a framework to maximise the County's potential.
 In addition, the Development Plan sets out 20 Goals.
-The LECP Framework is fully aligned to the Vision, principles and Strategic Goals of the Development Plan as set out in the tables on pages 63 and 64.
+The LECP Framework is fully aligned to the Vision, principles and Strategic Goals of the Development Plan as set out in the following table.